 The Horn of Plenty

+Other facilities include on-site spa treatments and massages in association with a local Tavistock gym and treatment centre, afternoon teas in the drawing room, the library or on the patio and lovely outdoor weddings in the gardens if the weather is kind (they also do more intimate, indoors affairs).
 The food too is bang up-to-date and is the other star attraction at the Horn of Plenty.
-Expect admirably executed and perfectly formed lunch and dinner menus that are full of delicious, original choices, from local wood pigeon and wild rabbit to Brixham mackerel and Dartmoor lamb.
-With lunch around the £21/£26 mark, and dinner at a shade over £50, these are decent prices too for country-house living – the five-course £70 tasting menu gets you the chef's best seasonal effort, rounded off with tasty Devonshire cheeses.
+Expect admirably executed and perfectly formed lunch and dinner menus that are full of delicious, original choices, from local wood pigeon and wild rabbit to Brixham mackerel and Dartmoor lamb – and at decent prices too for country-house living – the five-course tasting menu gets you the chef’s best seasonal effort, rounded off with tasty Devonshire cheeses.

 The Owner Says

 We're an independently owned 4 Star Hotel with 2 AA Rosettes for culinary excellence.

 We're just 10 minutes' from Dartmoor, and less than 20 minutes from Cotehele, The Garden House and Buckland Abbey.
 An hour's drive will take you to both north and south Devon coasts, with stunning beaches and the wonderful South West Coastal Path.

 We've 6 acres of stunning gardens to wander, log fires in winter and comfy chairs in which to curl up and enjoy a good book.
 In summer, sip a G&T on our lovely patio and enjoy stunning views with magical sunsets.
 If you fancy a bit of pampering, you can book a massage, a facial, a manicure/pedicure with one of our highly trained therapists.
 Dogs are welcome in some of our garden rooms.
 They'll love wandering the gardens, and the direct access onto 25km of Tamar Trails.
 Dartmoor is just a 10-minute drive away.